tom-draper/secure-notes/README.md

-# secure-notes
+# Secure Notes
-Create and share anonymous notes tied to a unique ID
+Create and share anonymous notes tied to a unique ID.